C2DH/ranketwo/_assignments/boder/09-mimeograph.en.md

 <!-- section-contents -->

 - Assess whether the result of applying these reproduction technologies can be considered as an authentic historical source?
+ Document your findings in the table in your template.

 <!-- section -->